intland/codebeamer-imagegen-plugin/README.md

 # Project Title

-JSPWiki ImageGen plugin for codeBeamer
+JSPWiki ImageGen library for codeBeamer

 ## Getting Started

-This repository contains the source code for our customized version of [ImageGen plugin](https://www.ecyrd.com/JSPWiki/wiki/ImageGen) used in codeBeamer ALM.
+This repository contains the source code for our customized version of [ImageGen library](https://www.ecyrd.com/JSPWiki/wiki/ImageGen) used in codeBeamer ALM.

 ### Building